mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** default template directory (see :ref:`resources_textures`)

     This is the directory with the web template files.
 The renderer copies all files from this directory to the output directory.
-You should open the the ``index.html`` file the output directory with your web-browser to see your rendered map!
+You should open the ``index.html`` file the output directory with your web-browser to see your rendered map!